Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/README.md

 ### Learning Outcomes

 By the end of the lab, we are able to achieve as below:
-* **Configure the CI and CD pipeline using the CodeArts services such as Repo, Check, Build, Deploy, pipeline and etc.**
+* **Configure the CI pipeline using the CodeArts services such as Repo, Check, Build, Deploy, pipeline and etc.**
+* **Configure the CD pipeline using the CodeArts services such as Repo, Build, Deploy, pipeline and etc.**
 * **Configure the CD pipeline to achieve a blue-green deployment strategy in the production environment**
-* **Configure image version tagging to achieve the version control rollback for the production environment**

 ### Target Audience